giogina/SpectraMatcher/documentation/spectra_controls.md

 ## Moving and scaling computed spectra

-The computed spectra can be moved horizontally and vertically, as well as scaled, in three equivalent ways:
+The computed spectra can be moved horizontally (i.e., adjusting their wavenumber offset) and vertically, as well as scaled, in three equivalent ways:

 ### Directly in the plot

 Each computed spectrum possesses two hidden drag lines - a horizontal line at its base, and a vertical line at its largest peak.
-These lines can be used to move the spectrum (click & drag), and to scale its height or peak width (hover & scroll).
+These lines can be used to move the spectrum (click & drag), and to scale its intensity or peak width (hover & scroll).
 [Click here](plot_controls.md#plot-drag-lines) to read more about drag lines.

 ### Spectra control panel